ALLIED GEOGRAPHICAL SECTION

 Santa Cruz R, emptying into the SW part of Santa Cruz Hr, is very shoal, navigable only by small boats at

-south of Santa Cruz Hr, but only a mile from the dock at the town of Santa Cruz.
-A good gravel road leads
+of Santa Cruz Hr, but only a mile from the dock at the town of Santa Cruz.
+A good gravel road leads to the

 Calancan B on the north coast west of Santa Cruz Pt, and the main road goes NW then generally westward